 Mindful Parenting With Young Children

-Toddlers and preschoolers feel strong emotions and act on them because they don’t fully understand them.
-They don’t have words to describe them or concepts to grasp why they feel the way they do.
-Also, young children haven’t yet developed the ability to pause between feeling or thinking and acting on the feeling or thought (after all, that’s a lifelong skill that mindful parenting helps hone in kids and parents alike).
-Mindful parenting helps young kids learn to identify their emotions and shift their attention from what’s upsetting them to something different in the moment.10
+Toddlers and preschoolers feel and act on intense emotions because they don’t fully understand their feelings.
+They don’t have words or concepts to grasp why they feel how they do.
+Also, young children haven’t yet developed the ability to pause between thinking and acting on the thought.
+Mindful parenting helps young kids learn to identify their emotions and shift their attention from what’s upsetting them to something different in the moment.8

-When a young child has a tantrum because she can’t have her way, for example, their parent doesn’t scold or admonish them but instead accepts that they are reacting in a developmentally appropriate way.
-Then, the parent can help the child name their emotion, be present with them in a way that helps them calm down (that will look different for each child), and help them shift their attention to something pleasing.
+When a young child has a tantrum because she can’t have her way, their parent doesn’t scold or admonish them but instead accepts they are reacting in a developmentally appropriate way.
+Then, the parent can help the child name their emotion, be present with them, and shift their attention to something pleasing.

 Mindful Parenting With School-Aged Kids

-Mindful parenting can help kids ages 8-12 better deal with their increasingly overwhelming life situations as they juggle more responsibilities at home and school with activities and new, more complex relationships with both peers and adults.12 With its emphasis on openness, curiosity, and creative-problem solving, mindful parenting can provide kids a healthy balance between parental support and space to independently develop solutions to their own difficulties.10
+Mindful parenting can help kids ages 8-12 better deal with their increasingly overwhelming life situations as they juggle more responsibilities at home and school with activities and new, more complex relationships.
+With its emphasis on openness, curiosity, and creative problem-solving, mindful parenting can provide kids with a healthy balance between parental support and space to independently develop solutions to their own difficulties.8

-When a child has friendship squabbles, for instance, a parent using mindful parenting doesn’t try to avoid the issue, jump in to solve the problem, or try to talk kids out of their strong feelings.
-If a child has a fight with their best friend and cries, “I hate them!
-I never want to see them again!” mindful parents don’t say, “You don’t really mean that.
-You like them!” but instead remain calm, reflect their child’s feelings to help them recognize and understand their emotions, and then remain present as they work through possible ways to deal with the problem.
+When a child has friendship squabbles, mindful parents do not try to avoid the issue, jump in to solve the problems, or talk kids out of their strong feelings.
+If a child fights with their best friend and cries, “I hate them!
+I never want to see them again,” mindful parents don’t say, “You don’t really mean that.
+You like them!”
+Instead, parents remain calm, clarify their child’s feelings, and remain present as they work through possible solutions.

 Mindful Parenting With Teens

-Kids in middle and high school begin to gravitate away from their parents and toward their peers.13 Mindful parenting for this age means accepting this shift and allowing it to happen while remaining a positive presence in the teen’s life.
+Middle and high school kids often gravitate away from their parents and toward their peers.10 Mindful parenting means accepting this shift and allowing it to happen while remaining a positive presence.

-Set aside time every day to be fully present with your teen and listen to them attentively and nonjudgmentally.10 Mindful parenting with adolescents also involves being aware of your own emotions so you can pause and respond thoughtfully to them without reacting emotionally to their stories or whims.14 This helps teens feel valued and heard.
+Set aside time to be fully present with your teen and listen to them attentively and nonjudgmentally.8 Mindful parenting with adolescents also involves being aware of your emotions so you can pause and respond thoughtfully without reacting negatively to their stories or whims.11 This helps teens feel valued and heard.
 Consequently, they’re more likely to open up and come to you when they need help problem-solving.

 Benefits of Mindful Parenting